viamedici-spc/configurator-ts/README.md

 When a configuration conflict is detected and explained, the library makes it easy to apply the desired solution to resolve the conflict.

+### Store / Restore Configuration

+A versioned data format with backward compatibility is provided to store and restore the configuration state.

 ## Demo App

 The [Demo App](https://github.com/viamedici-spc/configurator-ts-demo) is a comprehensive showcase of the features